How to Roast Beets in the Oven

 Ingredients

-For 4 servings (about 1 pound roasted beets):
+For about 4 servings (roughly 1 pound roasted beets):

 • 1 tablespoon olive oil (or avocado oil)